Wall panelling design tool

 What the tool does

 You type in your wall dimensions, choose a layout (or pick one of the 24 templates), and the canvas draws your panels to scale.
 Every batten, gap, and border is shown, and the dimensions update live as you make changes.
+You can work in millimetres, centimetres, or inches.

 The divider handles between panels are draggable.
 Slide one to make a panel wider and its neighbour narrower.
-They snap when they match, which makes getting even batten spacing straightforward.
+They snap when they match, which makes getting even panel spacing straightforward.
 You can set the batten width, adjust gaps per edge or per row, and override individual column gaps by clicking on them directly.

 How to plan your wall panelling layout

 Enter the dimensions in the sidebar and set the number of rows and columns.
 A single row gives you board and batten.
-Multiple rows and columns give you shaker or grid panelling.
+Multiple rows and columns give you shaker or square grid panelling.
 You can also pick a template.
 There are simple grids, classic styles like Georgian, Victorian, and Jacobean, and some creative ones like Mondrian and Art Deco.

 Common questions